7 Amazing Benefits of Bergamot Essential Oil – Boost Your Mood and Health Naturally

 Bergamots are citrus fruits that grow on trees.
 They look like knobby limes.
 The fruit itself is extremely sour and bitter and thus is not used for culinary or eating purposes which leaves plenty of them to make wonderful essential oils!
 Apparently they’re nearly impossible to grow from seed and so they’re most commonly grafted to lemon or bitter orange trees - this seems weird to me.
 How did they get started in the first place?
 Columbus must have invented them.

-The oil itself comes from pressing of the rind.
+Bergamot essential oil itself comes from pressing of the rind.
 It’s an olive green looking oil that turns more yellow as it gets exposed to oxygen.
 It has a sweet, fruity, citrusy smell to it with a slightly bitter-ish finish.

 Bergamot essential oil has many health benefits and I’d like to share some of them with you today so that you too may enjoy this amazing oil.

-mood.
+By diffusing bergamot essential oil throughout the day, it helps greatly to enhance ones mood.
 Bergamot essential oil can help alleviate apathy, fatigue, negative feeling, sadness, lack of appetite, low libido, and feeling of helplessness or disinterest in activities you used to love.
 Bergamot oil can stimulate uplifting thoughts and feelings and improve energy levels.
 To diffuse, put 5-10 drops of bergamot essential oil into your diffuser and let it run.

 Bergamot essential oil is a very effective antibacterial agent.
 This is especially useful during the winter cold and flu seasons.
 You can either make your own disinfectant spray or add it to your existing cleaner: